Justiiiiin/task/README.md

 # task

-To run this task - copy it into your browser's console, or put in your html file.
+To run this task - copy it into your browser's console, or put in your html file!